JoSimon05/POST-IT_old/README.md

 <br> **ALT+C** &nbsp;&#10230;&nbsp; choose color of current Note

-  > Color menu can only be displayed when Input bar is opened
+  > Color menu can only be displayed when input bar is opened

 <br> **ALT+SHIFT+V** &nbsp;&#10230;&nbsp; move all Notes above other opened windows